 Properties of Number fields

 After specifying a Field name (which controls how this field is referenced inside the tab) and that the field is of the type Number, you can toggle on More field attributes to show the options below.
-Complete the transaction at the end but clicking Save.
+Complete the transaction at the end by clicking Save.

 By default, numbers are specified with a type of General, which is appropriate for number values.
 If you want the field to hold currency or percent values, choose Currency or Percent.